MerginMaps/docs/src/manage/project/index.md

    ![](../create-project/mergin_plugin_project_wizard_3.png)

 After the layers for the new project are selected, you just need to enter the project's name and choose where to save it on your computer.
-It will also be saved on the <MainPlatformName /> server.
+It will also be saved on the <MainPlatformNameLink /> server.
    ![](../create-project/mergin_plugin_project_wizard_4.png)

 ### Mergin Maps project folder